 metaswarm

-A self-improving multi-agent orchestration framework for Claude Code.
-18 specialized agents coordinate through the full development lifecycle, from GitHub issue to merged PR, with TDD, spec-driven development, and 100% test coverage.
+A self-improving multi-agent orchestration framework for Claude Code, Gemini CLI, and Codex CLI.
+18 specialized agents coordinate through the full development lifecycle, from GitHub issue to merged PR, with TDD, cross-model adversarial review, and spec-driven development.

 Copied!